Looking for the best 3D printer under $500?

 My Top Pick

-So there you have it – my impressions of some of the best 3d printers on the market.
+So there you have it – my impressions of some of the best 3D printers under $500 on the market.
 But in all of my research, was there one particular printer that stood out from every other printer on the list?

 There sure was!